Loading…

 Server selection was added in a day-one patch after ISPs blocked the default connectivity routing.
 If a player in your group can't connect, picking a specific server manually usually fixes it.

-Full setup, dedicated server options, and the XP sharing mechanic explained: Windrose Multiplayer Guide — Co-op, Voice Chat & Online Setup
+Full setup, dedicated server options, and the XP sharing mechanic explained: Windrose Multiplayer Guide: Co-op, Voice Chat & Online Setup.
+For the text chat commands and G-Ping system specifically: How to Chat in Windrose.

 Prioritize the bonfire over everything.
 Five wood and five beach shells give you the Rested buff (2.5x stamina) within the first 10 minutes.
 Every session without this buff is slower than it needs to be.